How to Use Games for Marketing, Education & Training During Coronavirus (COVID-19)

 We’ve already helped clients move branded games, that were intended for trade shows, online so they can use them as part of their online marketing instead.

-Some of the ways games can help bolster your online content during the coronavirus pandemic are:
+Some of the ways games can help bolster your online content during the pandemic are:

-During the coronavirus pandemic you may want to try and avoid sending out physical business gifts this Christmas.
-This is where an online game can be a great alternative.
+You may want to try and avoid sending out physical business gifts to your customer base as part of your Christmas marketing strategy.
+This is where an online game can be a fun alternative customer experience for brands.

-You can send out the link to your Christmas themed branded game via email to past and present clients and customers.
+You can send out the link to your Christmas themed branded game via email to both established and new customers and clients.

 Seasonal promotional games can be designed to be played solo or with local multiplayer functionality, so people can play with their friends and family over the festive period.